marcgraub/totretolacio/php/site/totretolacio/wp-content/plugins/redirection/readme.txt

 Full documentation can be found at [https://redirection.me](https://redirection.me)

+Redirection is compatible with PHP from 5.6 to 8.3.

 = Redirect manager =

 Create and manage redirects quickly and easily without needing Apache or Nginx knowledge.
 If your WordPress supports permalinks then you can use Redirection to redirect any URL.

 There is full support for regular expressions so you can create redirect patterns to match any number of URLs.
+You can match query parameters and even pass them through to the target URL.

 The plugin can also be configured to monitor when post or page permalinks are changed and automatically create a redirect to the new URL.